 I was born in Brasil and although I didn't know I wanted to be a researcher at an early age, I have always been extremely curious about the human body.
 After finishing high school, I moved to Canada and I have been delighted to call this place home ever since.
 My passion for scientific research flourished after performing my first research project in CEGEP (a pre‑university study for Quebec students).
-I was fascinated by the possibility of trying to answer all the questions that come into my mind, even the craziest ones.
+I was fascinated by the possibility of trying to answer all the questions that came into my mind, even the craziest ones.

 Early in my studies, I became especially curious about the immune system and its complex mechanisms which together are able to provide us with the correct level of protection.
 This led me to pursue a Bachelors's, and subsequently, a Master's degree in Microbiology and Immunology at

-For me, the funniest thing I've learned during this ongoing journey to become a scientist is that a lot of people think that this career is only right to a specific portion of the population.
+For me, the funniest thing I've learned during my ongoing journey to become a scientist is that a lot of people think that this career is only right to a specific portion of the population.
 And I have to tell you right now, that this is not true.
 The next time you look at something (it can be in nature, but also in your kitchen) and you think about a question... there you go... you have just been upgraded to a scientist.
 Isn't that just crazy?
 What we do every day is to look, question, test, analyze the results (which... we are usually wrong) and repeat!
 Sometimes, when our thinking is just crazy enough, we end it up discovering something new, which will help someone else discover something new, and the circle goes on... and that is the beauty of being a scientist!

 Thanks for stopping by and I hope you enjoy my weekly ImmunoThoughts!